EmbySupport/Emby.Docs/Movie-Naming.md

 ## Naming your media

 Once you've prepared your media files, it's time to name your media in a way that allows Emby the best chance of determining what it is.
 The best way to do this is to use the format: "MovieName (year).extension" such as "Top Gun (1986).mp4" or "Avatar (2009).mkv".
 Because Emby allows many other advanced functions that can be used with your media we want to create a folder structure that aids in this use.
 The simplest method of doing this is to put all media related to a Movie in the same folder using a name "MovieName (year).
+Emby will then use the folder name to determine the movie.
 It will look like this:

 ```
 \Movies\Avatar (2009)\Avatar (2009).mkv